Easy Poached Chicken

 In four simple steps, you’ll have perfectly poached chicken.
 Just remember to not rush the process.

 - Start with cold water.
 Place the chicken breasts into the pan and add in cold water until it covers the breasts.
 Season the water with salt to give the chicken some natural flavor, that’s key.

 - Bring it to a simmer.
 Turn the heat to medium (don’t try to rush it), until the water reaches a gentle simmer.
 Then reduce the heat to low and cover the pan.

 - Cook on low.
-Let the chicken simmer for about 8-12 minutes.
-Or until it reaches an internal temperature of 160 degrees Fahrenheit.
+Let the chicken simmer for about 10 to 15 minutes, or until it reaches an internal temperature of 160 degrees Fahrenheit.
 This will also depend how thick your chicken breasts are so make sure to keep an eye on it!

 - Let it rest.
 Remove the chicken to a plate or cutting board.
 Let it rest for a minute or two before slicing or using.

 What’s the best internal temperature?
 160 degrees fahrenheit is the perfect internal temperature for white chicken meat, like chicken breasts.
 It’s fully cooked and stays juicy.
 If you’re using dark chicken meat, like chicken thighs, cook until it reaches 165 degrees fahrenheit.